-The story of HIV and Aids in South Africa is one of tragic arrogance, of a hopeful new democracy suddenly threatened from an unexpected direction, of activism and tenacity and, eventually, of one of the largest public health programmes in the world.
+South Africa’s story of HIV and Aids starts with tragic arrogance, in a new democracy suddenly threatened from an unexpected direction.
+Then came activism and tenacity by ordinary citizens.
+Today, the country has one of the world’s biggest public health programmes.

 Charting South Africans’ life expectancy is to track the country’s modern history.
 In 1960, when the state was grimly implementing apartheid laws, an average newborn child was expected to have a lifespan of only 52 years – 50 years for boys.
 In 2015, life expectancy was 62 years.